 I exercise because I wish to maintain the mobility I do have.
 Rheumatoid arthritis has taken away a lot of my favourite activities, but I choose not to take the Road to Despair.
 Yes, there are times I've started down that road, but fortunately, I am able to do a U-Turn.
 It helps to do some stress techniques which, in turn, shift my perspective so that I focus on the things I still can do.

 Some activities I like:

-- Yogalign – I first came across Michaelle Edwards and Yogalign on Youtube.
-I liked what I saw, so I decided to purchase the book Yogalign – Pain-Free Yoga from Your Inner Core.
-In this book you learn about the importance of doing yoga in a safe and natural way – one which does not incur further injury.
-Michaelle goes on the explain how injuries are on the rise, due to improperly executed exercises.
-She teaches how to improve flexibility and strength as you work on releasing your fascia – something which gets “gummed up” in rheumatoid arthritis.
-(See below for a definition of fascia.)
+I first came across Michaelle Edwards and Yogalign on YouTube.
+I liked what I saw, so I decided to purchase the book Yogalign - Pain-Free Yoga from Your Inner Core.
+In this book you learn about the importance of doing yoga in a safe and natural way - one which does not incur further injury.
+Michaelle goes on the explain how injuries are on the rise due to improperly executed exercises.
+She teaches how to improve flexibility and strength as you work on releasing your fascia - something which gets "gummed up" in rheumatoid arthritis.

-- A four-legged personal trainer and not unlike this one, who happens to be giving me “that stare” – the one which says, “C’mon, let’s go for a walk.”
+Not unlike this one, who happens to be giving me that stare - the one which says, "C'mon, let's go for a walk."